A framework for effective coaching

 - Problem solving & decision making – Providing clarity and structured thinking.

-coaches, mentors, leaders, and HR professionals looking to guide others toward meaningful progress.
+It is particularly useful for coaches, mentors, leaders, and HR professionals looking to guide others toward meaningful progress.

 Benefits of the GROW coaching model